Modern Foreign Languages (MFL)

 Pupils who speak Polish at home are able to opt for Polsih instead of French in year 9, and have three hours per fortnight.

 KEY STAGE 4

-Those who wish to opt for a modern foreign language at GCSE can choose either French or Spanish or both.
-At present we follow the AQA Syllabus in both languages.
+Those who opt to study modern foreign languages at GCSE level may continue with either or both of the languages studied in Year 9.
+For most pupils this will be French and/ or Spanish.
+For those pupils who speak Polish at home and chose Polish in year 9 this will be Polish and/ or Spanish.
+At present we follow the AQA Syllabus in all three languages.
 It is a linear course assessed by an end of course exam at the end of Year 11, with no coursework.

 KEY STAGE 5

-At A Level, students follow the Edexcel course in both languages.
+At A Level, students follow the Edexcel course in French and Spanish and the AQA course in Polish.
 An A Level in MFL is highly regarded by universities and should be considered by students to help them in their search for a university place.